MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/rest/csharp.md

 ## Handling errors

 This section shows an option for handling errors that the service may return.
-For example, if your subscription key is not valid or not valid for the specified endpoint.
-The service may also throw an error if you specify a parameter value that's not valid.
+For example, the service returns an error if your subscription key is not valid or is not valid for the specified endpoint.
+The service may also return an error if you specify a parameter value that's not valid.

 ```csharp
         // Print any errors that occur.
 Depending on which part of the service is